cwinpy/cwinpy/docs/knope/knope.rst

 The ``cwinpy_knope_pipeline`` script has some quick setup options that allow an analysis to be launched in one line without the need to define a configuration file.
-These options **require** that the machine/cluster that you are running HTCondor on has access to open data from GWOSC available via CVMFS.
+These options **require** that the machine/cluster that you are running HTCondor on has access to open data from GWOSC available via OSDF.
 It is also recommended that you run CWInPy from within an `IGWN conda environment
 <https://computing.docs.ligo.org/conda/>`_

 For example, if you have a TEMPO(2)-style pulsar parameter file, e.g., ``J0740+6620.par``, and you